nrfconnect/sdk-nrf/include/supl_os_client.rst

     * SUPL Write (:cpp:type:`supl_write_t`) : callback for sending outgoing data to the SUPL server
     * SUPL Read (:cpp:type:`supl_read_t`) : callback for receiving incoming data from the SUPL server

 #.
-The decoded SUPL data is sent to the GPS module using the AGPS Handler (:cpp:func:`agps_handler_t`) callback function.
+The decoded SUPL data is sent to the GPS module using the AGPS Handler (:c:func:`agps_handler_t`) callback function.
 #.
-After the application returns from the :cpp:func:`supl_client_session` function, the TCP socket is no longer used by the SUPL client library and can be closed.
+After the application returns from the :c:func:`supl_client_session` function, the TCP socket is no longer used by the SUPL client library and can be closed.

 SUPL client OS integration library
 **********************************